 DRAM yellow light on motherboard

-If you see a yellow DRAM light, you probably have an ASUS Motherboard.
+You probably have an ASUS Motherboard if you see a yellow DRAM light.
 Possible issues with DRAM lights on the ASUS motherboard have already been discussed.
-Still a common problem is the heatsink which was screwed down too tight.
+Still, a common problem is a heatsink that was screwed down too tight.

 Red light on motherboard DRAM

-ASROCK branded motherboards have a flashing red light when DRAM problem occurs.
-DRAM light signals to you that there is probably an issue with your RAM memory.
-We also want to note – if the DRAM red light only appears when the PC is turning on, then everything is OK.
+ASROCK branded motherboards have a flashing red light when the DRAM problem occurs.
+DRAM light signals that there is probably an issue with your RAM.
+We also want to note that everything is OK if the DRAM red light only appears when the PC is turning on.
 If the light stays, then you have a problem.